lisbela/neolife-recruiting-star-wars/README.md

 # The Star Wars totem
 An encyclopedia of planets in the series.
 Download from API and display Star Wars planets details.
-API available under the followinf link: https://swapi.co/
+API available under the following link: https://swapi.co/

 # # Screenshots
 # # # Home Page